keodom/arcade-tutorials/basic-mechanics-tutorial.md

 ## Step 11

 Just avoiding an enemy isn't very much fun, so let's add something to collect!
-In MakeCode Arcade we use the sprike kind *food* as a collectible item, it does not *have* to be a food item, but can be if you want!
+In MakeCode Arcade we use the sprite kind *food* as a collectible item, it does not *have* to be a food item, but can be if you want!
 Let's make a food sprite spawn into our game every few moments.
 Go to the `||game:Game||` category and get a `||game:on game update every 500 ms||` event block.
 This is another seperate event, so it will also not connect to your other code blocks.